mamgad/DVBLab/course/modules/08_static_analysis.md

 ```

 ## Real-World Example: Scanning Our Banking Application

-We ran Semgrep on our vulnerable banking application, and it found 14 security issues.
-Let's analyze each category of findings:
+Let's examine how Semgrep helps identify security issues in our banking application.
+We ran Semgrep on our codebase, and it found 14 security issues.
+Here's a detailed analysis of each category:

 ### 1. Hardcoded Secrets
+**Location**: `backend/app.py`
 ```python
 # ❌ Vulnerable Code (backend/app.py)
 app.config['SECRET_KEY'] = 'supersecret'